GILMAN TERMS AND CONDITIONS CONTRACT

 Letter must be signed by the composer of the letter, which should be a representative from your program provider or an administrator from your host institution.

-If the official study abroad acceptance letter you received does not meet one of the criteria listed above, please have your study abroad advisor compose a letter containing all of the information required to prove your acceptance.
+If the official study abroad acceptance letter you received does not meet one of the criteria listed above, please have your study abroad advisor or representative of your program compose a letter containing all of the information required to prove your acceptance.

 Other Possible Forms of Acceptance

-- Email Notification: If you received your official notification of acceptance via email you will save the original message as a document or print and scan to save as a .jpg, .gif, or .pdf file in order to upload into your Gilman online award documentation.
-Please note that the document must contain the entire email message and meet the requirements listed above.
+- Email Notification: If you receive your official notification of acceptance via email, you can save the original message as a document, or print and scan, uploading as a .jpg, .gif. or .pdf into your Gilman online account.
+Please note that the document must include your full name, identify the program and host location, and include the dates or academic term of your program.
+Your upload should contain the entire email message, including the “To,” “From” and “Subject” fields.
+We will not accept the text copied and pasted into a Word document.

 - Website: If you received your official notification of acceptance through your account on the program provider’s website, you can either take a screenshot of the page in its entirety and save as a document or print the screen view and scan to save as a .jpg, .gif, or .pdf file in order to upload into your Gilman online award documentation.